quantling/JudiLing.jl/docs/src/index.md

 │ 670 │ 200       │ clamaaris  │
 │ 671 │ 200       │ clamaaris  │
 ```
 The model also provides functionality for cross-validation.
 Here, you can download our datasets, [latin_train.csv](https://osf.io/yr9a3/download) and [latin_val.csv](https://osf.io/bm7y6/download).
-Please notice that currently our model only support validation datasets that have all n-grams seen in the training datasets.
+Please notice that currently our model only support validation datasets that have all their n-grams present in the training datasets.

 ```
 download("https://osf.io/2ejfu/download", "latin_train.csv")